fpaupier/car-transmitter/README.md

 ## Getting the receiver MAC adress

-ESPNOW protocol requires the MAC address of the receiver device, you can get it with this snippet
+ESPNOW protocol requires the MAC address of the receiver device, you can get it with this snippet to run on your receiver.

 ```cpp
 #include <WiFi.h>